alakhmakova/selenium-training/README.md

 2. Preparing the infrastructure for Java
 3. Launching and stopping the browser
 4. Opening pages and waiting for page load
-5. Element locating on the page
+5. Element located on the page
 6. Actions: click and sendKeys
 7. Element properties: getText and getAttribute
 ### III Browser Launching